S6Regen/Block-Associative-Memory/README.md

 This allows large and fast associative memory.
 The issue is being revisited because there are fast neural networks that you may wish to add an external memory bank to.
 It would be better if there was not too much of a speed mismatch between the 2 systems.

-I allowed the hash based index procedure to act as a nonlinearity for the associative memory algorithm.
+I allowed the hash based indexing procedure to act as a nonlinearity for the associative memory algorithm.
 For better numerical surety you may wish to directly include a nonlinearity such as f(x)=1 x>=0, f(x)=-1 x<0.